Research Administration Policies

 Principal Investigators and others involved in management of sponsored awards are stewards of these awards and are financially accountable for using University resources wisely and executing these responsibilities with integrity.
 Every employee who conducts transactions that affect University funds must be in compliance with all University policies, applicable laws, regulations, and special restrictions.

 Penn State recognizes that management of sponsored programs is a collaborative effort.
-All individuals involved in sponsored programs are expected to have read and understood all applicable policies and procedures in the University Policy Manual in GURU.
+All individuals involved in sponsored programs are expected to have read and understood all applicable policies and procedures in the University Policy Manual.
 This includes policies and guidelines related to Intellectual Property, Research Administration, Research Protections, Safety, and Travel.
 Below are the responsibilities for each of the positions involved with the management of sponsored programs:

 - ADMINISTRATIVE SUPPORT STAFF: In providing support to the PI, administrative support staff is responsible for assuring that adequate justification and documentation is provided for all expenditures, including labor costs and transfers.

-- DEPARTMENT CHAIR OR BUDGET ADMINISTRATOR: In his/her capacity as an academic administrator, the department chair is responsible for the activities in that chair's unit.
+- DEPARTMENT CHAIR OR BUDGET ADMINISTRATOR: In their capacity as an academic administrator, the department chair is responsible for the activities in that chair's unit.
 As related to sponsored projects, the chair is responsible to ensure that the PI is eligible to apply for funds and that the activity is appropriate and fits within the academic mission of the unit.

 - OFFICE OF SPONSORED PROGRAMS: The Office of Sponsored Programs is responsible for reviewing grants and contracts, identifying problematic clauses, negotiating acceptable terms and conditions, and implementing special compliance requirements.
 The Office of Sponsored Programs also reviews proposal submissions to ensure that representations and certifications are accurate and consistent with sponsor guidelines and Penn State policies.
+At the College of Medicine, this function is supported by the Office of Research Affairs.

 - RESEARCH PROTECTIONS: The Office for Research Protections is responsible for reviewing projects involving human subjects, animal subjects, radioisotopes, biohazards, and financial conflicts of interest.